dusktrades/ftx-cli/docs/topics/trading/README.md

 ```
 Required:
   -m, --market <market>               Market name.
       --side <side>                   Order side.
   -t, --type <type>                   Order type.
-  -s, --size <size>          Size to execute (spot: base currency; futures: underlying).
+  -s, --size <size>                   Size to execute.

-Order-type-specific:
+Optional/order-type-specific:
+      --size-currency (base | quote)  Source currency for calculating size [default: base].
   -p, --price <price>                 Price that limit orders will be executed at.
       --trigger-price <price>         Price that triggers stop or take profit orders.
       --trail-value <value>           Distance the price must change direction and move in order to trigger trailing stop orders.
       --split <count>                 Splits the order into a number of smaller, equal-sized orders.
       --duration <duration>           Spreads the individual orders of a split order linearly (i.e. fixed interval) over a total order placement duration, creating a TWAP order.
       --[no-]reduce-only              Toggle Reduce-Only mode.
 When enabled, orders will only reduce your position.
       --[no-]ioc                      Toggle Immediate-or-Cancel (IOC) mode.
 When enabled, limit orders will only be executed as the taker.
       --[no-]post-only                Toggle Post-Only mode.
 When enabled, limit orders will only be executed as the maker.
       --[no-]retry                    Toggle Retry-Until-Filled mode.
 When enabled, triggered orders that are executed at market will be retried until the order size is filled.
       --rate-limit <rate limit>       Advanced users only.
 Order placement rate limit, denoted as request limit per interval (milliseconds).
 ```

 > ℹ️ FTX CLI allows you to place new advanced order types.
 [Learn more](./advanced-orders.md).